Eliphas1810/eliphas1810-tools/README.md

 <br />

+BitFlipper.apk flips all bit of a file on android.

 BitFlippedImageViewer.apk shows images of bit flipped image files on android.

 BitFlippedMoviePlayer.apk plays a movie of bit flipped .mp4 files on android.

 BitFlippedLoopMoviePlayer.apk plays a movie of bit flipped .mp4 files on android by a single movie loop mode.

+BitFlippedTextViewer.apk shows texts of a bit flipped .txt file on android.

+TextViewer.apk shows texts of a .txt file on android.

 LoopMoviePlayer.apk plays a movie of .mp4 files on android by a single movie loop mode.